simonwmatthews/pyMelt_multinest/README.md

-## PyMelt_MultiNest (pyMelt v1.960)
+## pyMelt_MultiNest (pyMelt v2.0)
-PyMelt can be used in conjunction with the MultiNest algorithm (Feroz and Hobson, 2008; Feroz et al., 2009, 2013) via its Python frontend, pyMultinest (Buchner et al., 2014).
+pyMelt can be used in conjunction with the MultiNest algorithm (Feroz and Hobson, 2008; Feroz et al., 2009, 2013) via its Python frontend, pyMultinest (Buchner et al., 2014).
 This permits the inversion of measured data (e.g. crystallisation temperature, crustal thickness, or rare-earth element concentration ratios) to obtain unknowns (e.g. potential temperature) via Bayesian inference.
 More details of the inversion methods are provided in Matthews et al. (2021).

-For pyMelt_MultiNest to work, MultiNest and pyMultinest must be installed, as well as ```pymelt```, ```numpy```, ```scipy```, and ```pandas```.
+For pyMelt_MultiNest to work, MultiNest and pyMultinest must be installed, as well as ```pyMelt```, ```numpy```, ```scipy```, and ```pandas```.
 The user is directed to the [pyMultinest installation instructions](https://johannesbuchner.github.io/PyMultiNest/) for further guidance.

-PyMelt_MultiNest is installed through placing the pyMelt_multinest.py file in the working directory:
+pyMelt_MultiNest is installed through placing the pyMelt_multinest.py file in the working directory:

 ```python